NDurocher/YARAL/README.md

-# YARAL: Yet Another Reinforcement learning  Approach to Ludo
+# YARAL: Yet Another Reinforcement Learning Approach to Ludo
 A Q learning AI player for the LUDO board game.

 ## Motivation